DESIGN AND TECHNOLGY SUBJECT LEADER PLANNING STATEMENT

 *To teach children to understand their own rights and to respect the rights of others.

-Design and Technology develops the whole person as the children have the opportunity to Design, Make and Evaluate a product that is meaningful and purposeful to them.
+Design and Technology develops the whole person as the children have the opportunity to design, make and evaluate a product that is meaningful and purposeful to them.
+The children develop/widen their technical knowledge, understanding skills and vocabulary when working with structures, mechanism, textiles, electrical systems and food and nutrition.

 Wherever possible the Design and Technology curriculum is enriched with hands on opportunities, visits and visitors to the school.

-During our ‘Excellence and Enjoyment’ we have a visit from KNEX.
-The children have lots of fun building making their own models and they also have a go at following a set of instructions to make particular product.
+During our ‘Excellence and Enjoyment’ we have a visit from KNEX where the children have lots of fun building making their own models and they also have a go at following a set of instructions to make particular product.

 The children have the opportunities to work alone, with a partner or in a group.
 They are supported when by the Class Teacher, Teaching Assistant or Parent Helper.